Plan your Hysterectomy Surgery in India with Forerunners Healthcare Consultants

-A Hysterectomy Surgery can mean simply the removal of the uterus, or it can mean removal of the uterus, cervix and ovaries.
+A Hysterectomy Surgery can simply mean removal of the uterus, or it can mean removal of the uterus, cervix and ovaries.
 Although hysterectomy is frequently performed for fibroids (benign tumor-like growths inside the uterus itself made up of muscle and connective tissue), conservative options in treatment are available by doctors who are trained and skilled at alternatives.
 In 2003, over 600,000 hysterectomies were performed in the United States alone, of which over 90% were performed for benign conditions.
-Such rates being highest in the industrialized world has led to the major controversy that hysterectomies are being largely performed for unwarranted and unnecessary reasons.
+Such rates being highest in the industrialized world have led to the major controversy that hysterectomies are being largely performed for unwarranted and unnecessary reasons.

 What is Hysterectomy Surgery?

 A Hysterectomy Surgery refers to an operation where a woman's uterus is surgically removed.
-This procedure spells the end of a woman's ability to become a mother.
+This procedure spells the end of a woman's ability to become a mother biologically.
 This may seem a rather drastic step to take, especially for women who want to have children.
 However, a hysterectomy becomes essential under certain circumstances.
 The term Hysterectomy is from Greek ὑστέρα hystera "womb" and εκτομία ektomia "a cutting out of.
 It may be total (removing the body, fundus, and cervix of the uterus; often called "complete") or partial (removal of the uterine body while leaving the cervix intact; also called "supracervical").
 It is the most commonly performed gynecological surgical procedure.